cpetersen/srt/README.md

 This example call would shift the **first subtitle** to `00:02:12`, the **last subtitle** (assuming here that `#843` is the last one in your file!) to `01:38:06` and all the ones before, after, and in between those two reference points seamlessly to their relatively earlier or later begin times.

-To make this work pass *2 key/value pairs* where each key/value pair takes any of the following forms:
+To make this work pass two `original timecode/id => target timecode` pairs where each takes any of these 4 forms:

 * `[id] => "[hh]:[mm]:[ss],[mil]"`
 * `[id] => "[+/-][amount][h|m|s|mil]"`